grihabor/biopython/docs/Tutorial/chapter_contributing.rst

 shouldn’t be a problem.
 However, there are issues if you want to contribute a derivative work - for example something based on GPL or LPGL licenced code would not be compatible with our license.
-If you have any queries on this, please discuss the issue on the biopython-dev mailing list.
+If you have any queries on this, please discuss the issue on the mailing list or GitHub.

 Another point of concern for any additions to Biopython regards any build time or run time dependencies.
 Generally speaking, writing code to